 - The

-command will allow you to transfer files/directories while still being able to browse.
-The basic command to queue a file transfer will look likequeue pget Video1.mp4
+queuecommand will allow you to transfer files/directories while still being able to browse.
+The basic command to queue a file transfer will look likequeue pget Video1.mp4.
+To transfer entire directories,queue mirror Directory.
+This adds them to your transfer queue and automatically starts the transfer if ready. - Use

-command displays your current transfers and transfer queue with more detail. - You can stop your queue from automatically transferring by using
+- You can stop your queue from automatically transferring by using

-will start your queued transfers.
-To delete a transfer from your queue, add the -d switch likequeue -d #
+queue stop.
+This can be used before adding anything to your queue to prevent immediate transfer.queue startwill start your queued transfers.
+To delete a transfer from your queue, add the -d switch likequeue -d #, where # is the queue number listed byjobsorqueue - To stop and delete a running transfer, use the

 Configuration and Aliases